shreyaskr422/asus_laptop_arch_linux/README.md

- #For checking the the services are working or not if not then reload daemon and reload it
+ #For checking the the services are working or not if not then reload daemon

  **lsusb**